BBC - The Kate Bush Story Running Up That Hill (2014)

 Snippet from Wikipedia: Kate Bush

-Catherine Bush (born 30 July 1958) is an English singer, songwriter, record producer and dancer.
+Catherine Bush (born 30 July 1958) is an English singer, songwriter, record producer, and dancer.
 Bush began writing songs at age 11.
-She was signed to EMI Records after Pink Floyd's David Gilmour helped produce a demo tape.
-In 1978, at the age of 19, she topped the UK Singles Chart for four weeks with her debut single "Wuthering Heights", becoming the first female artist to achieve a UK number one with a solely self-written song.
-Her debut album, The Kick Inside, was released that same year.
+She was signed to EMI Records after David Gilmour of Pink Floyd helped produce a demo tape.
+In 1978, at the age of 19, she topped the UK singles chart for four weeks with her debut single "Wuthering Heights", becoming the first female artist to achieve a UK number one with a fully self-written song.
+Her debut studio album, The Kick Inside (1978), peaked at number three on the UK Albums Chart.
+Bush was the first British solo female artist to top the UK Albums Chart and the first female artist to enter it at number one.

 Trailer